 There is no cure for ragweed allergy, and eliminating ragweed is essentially impossible.
 As with most allergies, the best control is to avoid

 contact with the pollen.
-This is difficult given the amount of ragweed pollen in the air during pollination time and its proliferation across the
+This is difficult given the amount of ragweed pollen in the air during pollination time, its proliferation across the

-globe.
-But by taking control of your indoor environment and limiting your exposure you drastically reduce your reaction to pollen.
+globe, and the ease of dispersal.
+However, by taking control of your indoor environment and limiting your exposure, you drastically reduce your reaction to ragweed pollen.

-- Track the pollen count for your area.
-Anymore, you can usually catch the pollen count on the radio
+- Track the Pollen Count - Anymore, you can usually catch the pollen count on the radio

 or morning news before work.
 You also can call the National Allergy Bureau at